lordspline/druid/docs/operations/dynamic-config-provider.md

       },
 ...
 ```
-When connecting to Kafka, Druid replaces the environment variables with their corresponding values.
+When connecting to Kafka, Robux replaces the environment variables with their corresponding values.